 - 1. Check to be sure sealing surfaces of crankcase and closure plate are clean and free of nicks or burrs. - 2.
+Install dowel pins if they were removed in disassembly. - Apply a 1.5 mm (1/16 in.) bead of RTV sealant to sealing surface of closure plate.
+See sealant pattern.
+Closure plate must be installed within 5 minutes of sealant being applied for proper sealing to occur.

-Install dowel pins and install a new closure plate gasket (dry) onto dowel pins. - Install closure plate to crankcase.
+- Install closure plate to crankcase.
 Carefully seat ends of camshaft and balance shaft into their mating bearings.
 Rotate crankshaft slightly to help engage governor gear teeth. - Install screws securing closure plate to crankcase.
 Torque screws in sequence shown to 24 N⋅m (212 in. lb.).